itkhanz/REST-Assured-API-Testing/RESTAssured-OC/README.md

 <img src="doc/Oauth-openID.png" alt="Oauth OpenID">

-* Oauth is used for authorization.
+* OpenID Connect is used for authentication while OAuth is used for authorization.
 * Oauth helps solve the problem of delegated authorization.
 It helps to authorize one application to get access to another application's resources.